gyulamad/autobuild/README.md

 # 5 minutes tutorial

 *   Download or clone the main repo next to your project root
+*   Download or clone the cpptools/misc repo relative to this folder into `../cpptools/misc` folder
 *   Get the autobuild tool, run:
 ```
 ../autobuild/get-build.sh